oracle/cloudtestdrive/AppDev/cloud-native/livelabs/combined/helidon-docker-kubernetes-complete/Combined-Helidon-Docker-Kubernetes-complete.md

 As they are part of the network they can also split the network traffic, enabling activities like canary rollouts and testing the system by injecting faults.

-#### Optional 3a Service mesh install and setup
+##### Optional 3a Service mesh install and setup

 You must do this module before you can do any of the other service mesh modules

 This module shows how to install the Linkerd service mesh, and enable it on the micro-servcies we have been using for this lab.

-Instalation is covered in the Installing the Linkerd service mesh module
+Installation is covered in the Installing the Linkerd service mesh module

-#### Optional 3b.
+##### Optional 3b.
 Monitoring traffic with the service mesh

 You must have done the service mesh install and setup module before this one.